apeshave/oauth-custom-facebook/README.md

 , which is using a lot of XML that makes it hard to read.

 ### Josh's REST Stack
-The [OAuth Project](https://github.com/joshlong/the-spring-rest-stack/tree/master/code/web/oauth) is helpful, but also is not usable as it is.
+Josh's awesome [OAuth Project](https://github.com/joshlong/the-spring-rest-stack/tree/master/code/web/oauth) repo has most of it as well.